John Mogg (British Army officer)

-Army career
+Military career

-He was educated at St Michael's School, Victoria, B.C., Malvern College, and the Royal Military College, Sandhurst.
-After Malvern he took a Y-cadetship with 3rd Battalion, Coldstream Guards.
+Mogg was educated at St Michael's School in Victoria, British Columbia, Malvern College, and the Royal Military College, Sandhurst.
+After Malvern he took a Y-cadetship with the 3rd Battalion, Coldstream Guards.
 After three years in the ranks he was selected for Sandhurst, where he gained the Sword of Honour in 1936, being commissioned into the 1st Battalion, Oxfordshire and Buckinghamshire Light Infantry, (43rd & 52nd) in August 1937.

 Second World War

-In 1939, he was posted to 5th Battalion, Oxfordshire & Buckinghamshire Light Infantry, a newly formed Territorial training unit, and served initially as Adjutant and later Second in Command.
-By 1943, Major Mogg was in Command of a Divisional Battle School at Margate, 61st Infantry Division, XI Corps, Home Forces.
-Mogg approached Major General Adrian Carton de Wiart, VC., and later Major General Brian Wainwright, Commanding Officers, 61st Infantry Division seeking an operational command.
-In the weeks before D-Day he was appointed Second in Command, 9th Battalion Durham Light Infantry, 151st Brigade.
+In 1939, Mogg was posted to the 5th Battalion, Oxfordshire & Buckinghamshire Light Infantry, a newly formed Territorial training unit, and served initially as adjutant and later second-in-command.
+By 1943, Major Mogg was in command of a Divisional Battle School at Margate, 61st Infantry Division, XI Corps, Home Forces.
+Mogg approached Major General Adrian Carton de Wiart, and later Major General Brian Wainwright, General Officers Commanding the 61st Infantry Division seeking an operational command.
+In the weeks before D-Day he was appointed second-in-command, 9th Battalion Durham Light Infantry (DLI), 151st Brigade.

-On D-Day, 6 June 1944, 9th DLI landed on Gold Beach at Le Hamel, Asnelles.
-In the breakout from the Normandy beachhead, 9DLI supported by 4th/7th Dragoon Guards were ordered to attack the village of Lingevres, 14 June 1944, defended by the Panzer Lehr Division.
-John Mogg gave an account of his experiences of the battle, during which the Commanding Officer, Lt Col. Humphrey Woods, DSO, MC* was killed and Mogg assumed command.
+On D-Day, 6 June 1944, the 9th DLI landed on Gold Beach at Le Hamel, Asnelles.
+In the breakout from the Normandy beachhead, the 9th DLI supported by the 4th/7th Dragoon Guards were ordered to attack the village of Lingèvres on 14 June 1944, defended by the Panzer Lehr Division.
+Mogg gave an account of his experiences of the battle, during which the commanding officer, Lieutenant Colonel Humphrey Woods was killed and Mogg assumed command.

-"As we crossed the start line all hell let loose from our own side and what with Typhoons and the artillery barrage and the tanks all shooting up the enemy positions in the wood, you could have seen the ground literally dance in front of you.
-And trees were coming down and I thought to myself "Good Lord, nobody can ever live in that thing, we must be able to walk straight on to our objective"."